noljanolja/youtube-ios-player-helper/README.md

 - Provides Picture In Pictrue function.
 - ytscframe error correction.

+Note: The subtitles and PiP functions work after all the videos have been loaded.
+You should observe the point in time through observer to make the desired function work.

 ## Usage

 To run the example project; clone the repo, and run `pod install` from the Project directory first.
 For a simple tutorial see this Google Developers article - [Using the YouTube Helper Library to embed YouTube videos in your iOS application](https://developers.google.com/youtube/v3/guides/ios_youtube_helper).